SerenityOS/serenity/CONTRIBUTING.md

 * The first line of the commit message should have the format "Category: Brief description of what's being changed".
 The "category" can be a subdirectory, but also something like "POSIX compliance" or "ClassName".
 Whatever seems logical.
 * Write your commit messages in proper English, with care and punctuation.
 * Squash your commits when making revisions after a patch review.
+* Add your personal copyright line to files when making substantive changes.
+(Optional but encouraged!)

 **Don't:**